 Thanks to Twitter, the chief marketing officer (CMO) and founder of Techmarc Labs, a marketing firm in Nashua, N.H., is always learning something new to gain an edge.
 Masiello knows what many managers and HR leaders do not: Social media for learning and development is the wave of the future.

-Twitter chat "really brings together a community of like-minded people around a topic," Masiello said.
-"They share information and knowledge … and you can really learn from other people."
+Twitter chats "really bring together a community of like-minded people around a topic," Masiello said.
+"They share information and knowledge, … and you can really learn from other people."

 Future of learning and development -- social, collaborative, ongoing